HotelSierraWhiskey/bonsai/docs/CONTRIBUTING.md

 ## Contributing

 ### Preamble
 I'm going to eventually integrate an easy way for contributers to compile and upload Bonsai firmware for themselves.
-For the time being, you can clone the repo, make your changes, and run `make compile` just to be sure your changes are okay.
+For the time being, you can fork the repo, make your changes in a new branch, and run `make compile` just to be sure your changes are okay.
+Then submit a PR.
 I compile the firmware with arm-none-eabi-g++ but it will also compile with g++ just fine.

 ### Ways to Contribute
 - Unit tests are always welcome.
 To write a unit test, create a directory with the name of your test in bonsai/tests.
 Write your test there.
 Check out the unit test example there already and use it as a template.